ameiyn510/eloquent-javascript/reading/ch2-program-structure.md

 }
 ```

+Check For Understanding.
 What happens if you enter "Dwayne The Rock Johnson"?
-No output is shown.

 >The keyword if executes or skips a statement depending on the value of a Boolean expression.
 The deciding expression is written after the keyword, between parentheses, followed by the statement to execute.
 >The isNaN function is a standard JavaScript function that returns true only if the argument it is given is NaN.
 The Number function happens to return NaN when you give it a string that doesn’t represent a valid number.
 Thus, the condition translates to “unless theNumber is not-a-number, do this”. -Eloquent JavaScript